RudrakshChugh/CAMPUS-MATE/README.md

 <<<<<<< HEAD
-# 🧠 HostelHub+ – Tech Requirements
+# 🧠 CampusMate – Tech Requirements

 A full-stack AI-powered productivity and community platform for college students.